philipp-luettecke/thm-grade-grabber/README.md

 ### Markdown Card to Display the Grades

-Add a new Markdown Card to the
+Add a new Markdown Card to the Lovelcae UI.
+Paste the following code to get a full list of the available grades.

 ```bash